Proxy-Phaethon/chaos/README.md

 prints a clear install link if it's missing, rather than failing silently or crashing.

-The CSS additions and five of the eight backend paths (Fastify, NestJS, Flask, Go/Gin, Rails, Laravel) are newly built and **not yet verified by a real test run** — Django and Express are the two paths that have been fully tested end to end so far.
+All CSS options and all eight backend paths have been tested end to end as of the last build session, including the "dependencies declined" and "tool not installed" edge cases.

 More languages, frameworks, and project types are planned — the system is built so adding them is a data change, not a rewrite.